ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 EOF
 ```

-After kubelet reconfigured, we can restart it
+After the kubelet is reconfigured, we can restart it
 ```bash
 {
   sudo systemctl daemon-reload